 - requesting documentation from either the accuser or accused or any other parties directly involved; or

 - employing any and all other means deemed necessary, with the utmost respect for the confidentiality of the parties, within a time period not to exceed ten days.

-- The HGO(s) responsible for adjudicating the dispute will determine whether the report is credible and, if necessary, make a recommendation to Steering Committee of appropriate disciplinary action as soon as practicable, but ultimately within thirty days of the report being filed.
+- The HGO(s) responsible for adjudicating the dispute will determine whether the report is credible and, if necessary, make a recommendation to the Steering Committee for appropriate disciplinary action as soon as practicable, but ultimately within thirty days of the report being filed.
 This is to ensure the timely, efficient, accurate, and discreet adjudication of all reports.
 The HGO(s) may notify Steering of the accuser’s report and its substance at any time after the report is filed, but must give written notice to both the accuser and the accused member before doing so.

-HGO responsibilities.
 The HGO(s) will: